bevyengine/bevy-website/content/learn/book/control-flow/systems.md

     world.register_system(SystemdId);
     // This removes all entities from the World. world.clear_entities();
-    // This adds a custom schedule to be ran in the World. world.add_schedule(MySchedule);
+    // This adds a custom schedule to be run in the World. world.add_schedule(MySchedule);
 }
 ```